rahul-biliyar/Newsify/README.md

 # AI-Powered News Reader App

 This project is an AI-powered news reader application built using the **MERN stack** for our 3rd sem Web Tech course project.
-The app fetches news articles from external APIs and provides intelligent features like personalized recommendations and voice-controlled navigation.

 ## Team Members